laurakond/Once-Upon-a-Time/README.md

 ### Existing Features

 **Welcome screen**
-- Upon loading the application, a Welcome screen is shown containing the game logo "Once Upon a Time" in Ascii art and a brief introduction what the game is about.
+- Upon loading the application, a Welcome screen shows the main game logo "Once Upon a Time" and gives a brief introduction to the game.
-    - the user is then prompted to select between two options: proceed to the game or view instructions' page.
+    - The user is then prompted to select between two options: proceed to the game or go to the instructions' page.

 ![welcome-screen](assets/documentation/images/feature-screenshots/welcome-screen.jpeg)

 **Instructions**
-- Instruction page has an Ascii art logo "How to play" that clearly indicates to the user where they are in the application.
+- The instruction page displays another Ascii art logo "How to play" that clearly indicates to the user where they are in the application.
-    - The page lists steps of how to play the game, and asks the user if they want to play the game or if they want to quit the application.
+    - The page lists the steps of how to play the game, and asks the user if they want to play the game or quit the application.

 ![instructions](assets/documentation/images/feature-screenshots/instructions.jpeg)

 **Game exit**
-- If the user wishes to leave the game after reading the instructions, they can do so by selecting "n" as an answer.
-The screen then displays "Thank you for playing! see you next time."
+- If the user chooses to leave the game after reading the instructions, the screen displays "Thank you for playing! see you next time."
     - The user needs to click on the "Run program" button at the top if they wish to reload the program.

 ![exit-game-1](assets/documentation/images/feature-screenshots/exit-game-1.jpeg)